Our 2018 legislative priorities

-Here are our priorities for the 2018 session, which kicked off Tuesday, February 20.
-We'll be advocating for investments in essential water infrastructure and in programs that will reduce agricultural and salt pollution, and working to stop rollbacks of existing environmental protections.
+Here are our priorities for the 2018 session, kicking off Tuesday, February 20.
+We'll be advocating for investments in essential water infrastructure, programs that will reduce agricultural and salt pollution, and working to stop rollbacks of existing environmental protections.

 Lay of the land